Robustness Challenges in Model Distillation and Pruning for Natural Language Understanding: More on Comparing Baselines

-\textbf{Distil and Smooth}: For both baseline methods, we use the similar loss function as in Equation~\ref{eq:loss_self_kd}.
-We fix the weight $\lambda$ as 0.9 for all experiments, to encourage the compressed model to learn more from the probability output of the teacher network.
-A major difference between the two baselines is that Smooth has an additional smoothing process involved during the finetuning process.
+\textbf{Distil and Smooth}: For both baseline methods, we use a loss function similar to that of Equation~\ref{eq:loss_self_kd}.
+We fix the weight $\lambda$ to 0.9 for all experiments, to encourage the compressed model to learn more from the probability output of the teacher network.
+A major difference between the two baselines is that Smooth has an additional smoothing process involved during the fine-tuning process.

 \textbf{Focal Loss}:\, The original focal loss function is: $ \mathrm{FL}\left(p_{\mathrm{i}}\right)=-\left(1-p_{\mathrm{i}}\right)^{\gamma} \log \left(p_{\mathrm{i}}\right) $.
-Our implementation is as follows: The hyperparameter $\gamma$ controls the weight difference between hard and easy samples, and it is fixed as 2.0 for all tasks.
+Our implementation is as follows: The hyperparameter $\gamma$ controls the weight difference between hard and easy samples, and is fixed at 2.0 for all tasks.
 We use the denominator to normalize the weights within a batch, where $N$ is the batch size.
 This is used to guarantee that the average weight for a batch of training samples is 1.0.
 As such, the weight for the easy samples would be down-weighted to lower than 1.0, and the weight for hard samples would be up-weighted to values larger than 1.0.

 \textbf{JTT}:\, This is also a reweighting baseline that encourages the model to learn more from hard samples.
-The hyperparameter $\lambda_{up}$ in ~\cite{liu2021just} is set as 2.0.
-We also normalize the wights so that the average weight for each training sample is 1.0.
+The hyperparameter $\lambda_{up}$ in ~\cite{liu2021just} is set to 2.0.
+We also normalize the weights so that the average weight for each training sample is 1.0.